GhostWriters/DockSTARTer/docs/basics/faq.md

 DockSTARTer previously enabled Watchtower by default before Ouroboros.
 The two do almost the same thing, but Ouroboros has more options.

+## Ouroboros/Watchtower FAQ

+### When I run `ds -c` and it recreates some of the containers, is that because they have had updates from last run?

+With Ouroboros (or Watchtower) your containers will be updated to the latest images automatically.
+However, docker-compose has no idea what's updated, docker-compose keeps track of things independently from Ouroboros/Watchtower.
+Additionally, Ouroboros/Watchtower don't update docker-compose's method of tracking, therefore, compose might "recreate" containers that are already up to date.
+This is not a big deal it's basically just a container restart, and you were planning on running `ds -c` expecting some kind of updates anyway.

 ## General troubleshooting help

 You can see the (quite helpful) logs of each container with a Quick action in Portainer: